asynx-dev/www/docs/blog/20/3-mii-signal-bug-in-xilinx-fpga.md

 `ENET0_GMII_TX_CLK`.
 Other **TX signals**** are connected to `ILA Block` to make some chipscope tests.

-Moreover, I have utilized **Linux Driver** for setupping transmission with **ZYNQ GEM**.
+Moreover, I have utilized **Linux Driver** to set up transmission with **ZYNQ GEM**.
 In a more understandable language, I have used Linux Driver so that **ARM side** can generate Ethernet packets and send them via MII interface.